 - The age of your pet can affect the insurance.
 Just read up on this to avoid unpleasant surprises.

-What if my pet gets sick?
+- What to do if your pet gets sick.

 Where do I shop for my pet?